 No overly complex machinery, no (or few) coworkers to adapt to – the hardest part of writing is getting the creative juices flowing.

-1. A Keyboard for Your Phone
+1. Bluetooth Keyboard for Writing on Your Phone

 Sometimes, inspiration comes when you’re out and about, drinking coffee with friends, visiting enchanting places, or just grocery shopping.